 QT Interval Prolongation

-Exacerbation/Deterioration of Conditions Treated with Corticosteroids
+Exacerbation/Deterioration Of Conditions Treated With Corticosteroids

 Use of Korlym in patients who receive corticosteroids for other conditions (e.g., autoimmune disorders) may lead to exacerbation or deterioration of such conditions, as Korlym antagonizes the desired effects of glucocorticoid in these clinical settings.
-For medical conditions in which chronic corticosteroid therapy is life-saving (e.g., immunosuppression in organ transplantation), Korlym is contraindicated.
+For medical conditions in which chronic corticosteroid therapy is lifesaving (e.g., immunosuppression in organ transplantation), Korlym is contraindicated.
 [See CONTRAINDICATIONS]

-Use of Strong CYP3A Inhibitors
+Use Of Strong CYP3A Inhibitors

-Korlym should be used with extreme caution in patients taking ketoconazole and other strong inhibitors of CYP3A, such as itraconazole, nefazodone, ritonavir, nelfinavir, indinavir, atazanavir, amprenavir, fosamprenavir, boceprevir, clarithromycin, conivaptan, lopinavir, nefazodone, posaconazole, ritonavir, saquinavir, telaprevir, telithromycin, or voriconazole, as these could substantially increase the concentration of mifepristone in the blood.
+Korlym should be used with extreme caution in patients taking ketoconazole and other strong inhibitors of CYP3A, such as itraconazole, nefazodone, ritonavir, nelfinavir, indinavir, atazanavir, amprenavir, fosamprenavir, boceprevir, clarithromycin, conivaptan, lopinavir, posaconazole, saquinavir, telaprevir, telithromycin, or voriconazole, as these could substantially increase the concentration of mifepristone in the blood.
 The benefit of concomitant use of these agents should be carefully weighed against the potential risks.
 Mifepristone should be used in combination with strong CYP3A inhibitors only when necessary, and in such cases the dose should be limited to 300 mg per day.
-[See DRUG INTERACTIONS, and CLINICAL PHARMACOLOGY]
+[See QT Interval Prolongation, DRUG INTERACTIONS, and CLINICAL PHARMACOLOGY]

-Pneumocystis jiroveci Infection
+Pneumocystis Jiroveci Infection

 Patients with endogenous Cushing's syndrome are at risk for opportunistic infections such as Pneumocystis jiroveci pneumonia during Korlym treatment.
 Patients may present with respiratory distress shortly after initiation of Korlym.
 Appropriate diagnostic tests should be undertaken and treatment for Pneumocystis jiroveci should be considered.